 Usually, you are asked to choose which arm you want the blood sample to be collected from.
 Most people prefer the blood sample to be collected from their dominant arm (usually the right arm for most people) so that they could donate the blood using their non-dominant arm.

-The reason is so that assuming such issues arise from the process of blood donation, you may not have much to worry about since your dominant arm is intact.
-But usually, no many issues arise from blood donation.
+The reason is that assuming such issues arise from the process of blood donation, you may not have much to worry about since your dominant arm is intact.
+But usually, not many issues arise from blood donation.

 After the sample is collected, the lab attendant runs a series of blood tests on you including; your blood group, genotype, Viral screening, and other eligibility tests.

 Also, Read; Blood Type Charts, Genotypes, and Grouping

 This usually should not take up to 45 minutes to one hour.
 But in my case, I had to wait for close to 2 hours because there were fewer machines available for the test, and the blood samples to be tested were much on that day.

 When your test result is ready, you will be called into another private room called the counseling room.
 Here, you will meet a specialist who will reveal your lab results to you, and tell you if you are eligible to donate blood.

 Remember to check the eligibility criteria for blood donation to find out more about when you can donate blood.

 When you have met all the Laboratory blood donation requirements, you will now go to the nutritional and fitness status check.
 This is one of the benefits of blood donation because all these tests are carried out on you for free plus free counseling without you having to pay a dime.